Opinion | As a Black woman, I was told not to pursue a career in medicine. The path must be easier for others.

 Being told “no” has been a theme in my life.
 At my predominantly Black elementary school, I was encouraged to realize my dreams.
 But when I started middle school at age 9, there were significantly fewer Black students, teachers and administrators, and the messaging changed.
 I will never forget the White male guidance counselor who told me that a young Black girl shouldn’t try so hard — that I should strive to be a nurse so that when I failed to become a doctor, it wouldn’t hurt as much.

 Fortunately, my mother and grandmother taught me to respond to naysayers by working twice as hard, being twice as good and accepting half the recognition.
-I did this throughout high school, when my college aspirations were continually challenged, even though I graduated at 16; throughout college at a historically Black university, when the pre-med advisers — all White — discouraged me from applying to medical school; when I had to fight my way off the medical school waitlist despite my sterling application; and throughout medical school and residency, when too few colleagues and mentors looked like me and my outsider-status cemented.
+I did this throughout high school, when my college aspirations were continually challenged, even though I graduated at 16; throughout college at a historically Black university, when the pre-med advisers — all White — discouraged me from applying to medical school; when I had to fight my way off the medical school waitlist despite my sterling application; and throughout medical school and residency, when too few colleagues and mentors looked like me and my outsider status was cemented.
 When, in my first semester of medical school, my biochemistry professor told me that I wouldn’t survive because I’d attended an HBCU and therefore received a subpar education, I felt doomed before I’d even begun.

 Now, I’ve “made it.”
 But I regularly wonder how long I’ll be able to work in this field as an outspoken Black woman.
 Tulane University School of Medicine dismissed Princess Dennar, a Black woman, as director of the school’s internal medicine and pediatric residency program shortly after she filed a racial discrimination suit with the school.
 The school has stated that her dismissal had to do with the program’s accreditation being placed on “warning status,” but that warning status was lifted before she was removed as director.
 Similarly, Kaiser Permanente Bernard J. Tyson School of Medicine suspended Aysha Khoury, a faculty member, after she facilitated a classroom conversation about racism and medicine.
 The school claims the suspension had nothing to do with that conversation, but hasn’t offered any other justification.